ibm-cloud-docs/Backup/upgrade-backup-agent-linux.md

 {: help}
 {: support}

+Any agent that's older than the 8.50 version needs to be upgraded as they cannot connect with the Backup portal due to outdated, unsupported TLS functionality.
+Following the upgrade process ensures that you can upgrade your {{site.data.keyword.backup_notm}} agent without losing the registration.
+{:shortdesc}

 The most recent backup agent can be downloaded from your Cloud Backup Portal Dashboard quick links section.
 {:tip}

-Following the upgrade process ensures that you can upgrade your {{site.data.keyword.backup_notm}} agent without losing the registration.
-{:shortdesc}

 1. Log in to your host at root level.
 2. Download the latest version of the agent.